 Self-Pay (P): There is an up-front fee plus an additional fee per class.
 We ask you to commit to at least the first 5 sessions.
 For questions about your payment options, please attend an info session or email firstname.lastname@example.org.

 Scholarships (S): Scholarships are available to qualifying participants.
-You must fill out an application.
-Contact firstname.lastname@example.org for an application.
+Download and fill out an application or call the NKFM at 800-482-1455 to be sent one.

 Free to Qualified Participants (F): Fully funded by grants or community organizations.

 *In order to meet minimum class sizes, class start dates may need to be rescheduled.